Code

 Figure 1 shows a positive and a linear relationship between eruptions and waiting time of the geysers.

-We demonstrate the usability of aesthetics in altair
+We demonstrate the usability of aesthetics in altair library using the mpg dataset.

-dataset and then color by the class
+We graph displ versus hwy in the mpg dataset and then color by the class of the car see Figure 2.

 One can configure the encoding properties of your mark manually as shown in the code below:

-A way to add additional variables is with facets
+A way to add additional variables is with facets.
+This works especially for categorical variables.

 One can do a scatter plot with a super-imposed line of fit.